9 October 2024

 When planning the development, Jairo wanted to ensure the new lighting installations were energy efficient.
 Several LED lamp posts and pathway bollards provide directional lighting, which will save electricity while also minimizing light pollution.

-Jairo is thankful to the City of Calgary for their funding that supported this project.
-“The ultimate goal was to enhance security, but Silvera took this opportunity to implement landscape elements that would achieve the same results while making it look appealing to the neighbourhood,” he says.
+Jairo said Silvera is thankful to the City of Calgary for the funding that supported this project.
+“The ultimate goal was to enhance security, but Silvera took this opportunity to implement landscape elements that would achieve the same results while making it look appealing to the neighbourhood and focusing on our priority of resident safety,” he says.

 “A secondary goal has been to make the space more livable and appealing – a place residents feel proud to call home.”